ricardocajo/error-monitor-ros-gazebo/README.md

 error-monitor-ros-gazebo$ docker build --build-arg robot=turtlebot3 -t turtlebot3_image_name .
 ```

-Run the docker image and [start the vnc viewer](https://github.com/TheRobotCooperative/TheRobotCooperative#using-vnc-to-provide-visualisation):
+Run the docker image and [start the VNC viewer](https://github.com/TheRobotCooperative/TheRobotCooperative#using-vnc-to-provide-visualisation):
 ```
 $ docker run --rm -it turtlebot3_image_name
 ```

-Inside the vnc viewer create a file with the properties to monitor.
+Inside the VNC viewer, create a file with the properties to monitor.
 Then open a terminal and compile it to generate the monitor file: (make sure to use the python3.8 version for it is necessary for the compilation)
 ```
 error-monitor-ros-gazebo$ python3.8 language.py test.txt /ros_ws/src/test_pkg/src
 ```

-Run the Gazebo simulator (the 1st time might take a while), the monitor node, and the teleop node to command the robot: (in separate terminals)
+Run the Gazebo simulator (the first time might take a while), the monitor node, and the teleop node to command the robot: (in separate terminals)
 ```
 $ export TURTLEBOT3_MODEL="burger"
 $ roslaunch turtlebot3_gazebo turtlebot3_house.launch